bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 - [ ] edit the abstract syntax tree (AST) of the Bevy Scene Notation (.bsn) format
 - [ ] in-game dev console
 - [ ] MaterialX custom material creator
+- [ ] basic audio editing
+- [ ] graph visualization of component values
+- [ ] entity clustering with a memory usage breakdown
+- [ ] generated in-editor documentation for Component/Resource types
+- [ ] go to definition support that opens the relevant code in your IDE of choice
+- [ ] event diagnostics

 While there are also important engine features that will unblock or improve various parts of the editor (relations!
 BSN!), this should not be tracked here: the emphasis is on user-facing goals, not any particular path.